amperity/amperity-docs/amperity_reference/source/campaigns.rst

 .. campaigns-attributes-important-start

 .. important:: Some destinations only support sending specific attributes.
-Review the requirements for each destination to ensure that you don't attach unsupported attributes to your campaign send.
+Review the requirements for each destination to ensure that you don't attach unsupported attributes to the campaigns that you send.

 .. campaigns-attributes-important-end